c9s/Pux/README.md

 - Pux separates static routes and dynamic routes automatically, Pux uses hash table to look up static routes without looping the whole route array.

-- Pux\\Mux is written in C extension.
+- Pux\\Mux is written in C extension, method calls are faster!

+- With C extension, there is no class loading overhead.

 - Pux compiles your routes to plain PHP array, the compiled routes can be loaded very fast. you don't need to call functions to register your routes before using it.